moonslide-app/moonslide/README.md

 ## Front Matter Configuration 🛠️
 ### Presentation Configuration
 In the Front Matter block of the first slide, there are some attributes which configure the whole presentation.
+You can also find these attributes inside the the toolbar menu `Presentation`.

 ```yaml
 ---